timamus/manjaro-cinnamon-mini-install-apps/README.md

 sudo systemctl enable lightdm-plymouth
 ```

+Place a new plymouth themes into /usr/share/plymouth/themes directory.
+You can clone the theme repository for Plymouth, using the command below and copy the themes one by one.

 ```bash
 git clone https://github.com/adi1090x/plymouth-themes.git &&
 sudo cp -r /$HOME/plymouth-themes/pack_3/lone /usr/share/plymouth/themes/ &&
 sudo plymouth-set-default-theme -R lone
 ```

+Or install themes from the official repository

 - `sudo pacman -S plymouth-theme-manjaro`
 - `sudo pacman -S plymouth-theme-manjaro-cinnamon`